jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Next, look at your running app by clicking the link in the **Deploy to** field and verify that the title was updated.
 You might need to refresh your browser to see the updates.

+When you click the link in the **Deploy to**field, the Bluemix application dashboard opens.
+Then when you click the URL on the dashboard, it takes you to your updated running application.

 **Tip**: The original title was Application Example: run DataCache using REST API.